All international, directory assistance (e.g.,1411), and operator service calls require authorization codes.

 Telephone authorization codes help control and assess chargeable calling.

+As per university policy, IU phones and fax machines should be used only for university business.
 Due to the tax-exempt status of Indiana University, personal calls cannot be charged to to the University.
-To place a personal call that would require the use of an authorization code, please use your own personal mobile equipment.
+To place a personal calls that would require the use of an authorization code, please use your own personal mobile equipment.

-The UITS Northwest Support Center (981-H-E-L-P or 981-4357) documents and dispatches requests for technolgy assistance, including UniCom services.
+The UITS Northwest Support Center (981-H-E-L-P or 981-4357) documents and dispatches requests for technology assistance, including UniCom services.
 Help desk authorization code documentation assures accuracy, security, and prompt attention.